Sign-Compute-Resolve for Tree Splitting Random Access: The Proposed Strategy

 When the receiver observes $L > K$, then this is a ``collision'' in our generalized setting and the receiver signals this fact via feedback.
 All users in $\LL$ now participate in a splitting protocol with uniform splits into two groups.
 Each user independently of the other users draws a uniformly distributed random number from $\{1,2\}$.
 All users with value $1$ enter a new contention resolution phase.
 The users with value $2$ wait until this phase ends and start another contention resolution phase afterwards.
 If there are more than $K$ users in one of these groups the splitting procedure is applied recursively.
 The splitting protocol is illustrated in Figure~\ref{fig:tree}.

-In the next section we analyze the proposed strategy, parametrized on the values of $K$.
+In the next section we analyze the proposed strategy, \JGc{parameterized} on the values of $K$.
 Note that case $K =1$ reduces the scheme to the traditional tree splitting protocol that was discussed in Section~\ref{ssec:treesplitting}.